Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Methodology

 To evaluate and update the policy, SAC relies on a soft version of the Bellman backup operator, which iteratively estimates the soft Q-function under the current policy:

-Here, \( Q^\pi \) is the soft state-action value function, and \( V^\pi \) is the soft state value function that includes an entropy adjustment.
+Here, \( Q^\pi \) is the soft state-action value function, and \( V^\pi \) is the soft state value function implicitly defined by entropy adjustment.
 The role of the Bellman backup is to converge toward the true Q-values under policy \( \pi \), forming the core target signal for critic learning.

 The critic networks are trained by minimizing the following squared soft Bellman residual: